 Along the Kaimai Ranges and in the vicinity of Mt Te Aroha there is a long mining history, particularly for precious metals (gold and silver).
 The District contains the legacy of New Zealand's only significant base metal mine, the Tui mine at Te Aroha.
 The Tui mine was operated by the Norpac Mining Company between 1966 and 1973, and produced copper, lead and zinc concentrates in addition to silver and gold.
 The mine closed suddenly in 1973 without adequate rehabilitation or environmental protection measures in place.
 The Tui mine tailings sit high on the slopes of Mt Te Aroha.
 Discharges from the mine and tailings have permanently polluted the northern branch of the Tunakohoia Stream (which was previously used as a major source of water supply for the Te Aroha township), as well as the Tui Stream itself.
+The tailings require regular maintenance and there have been problems identifying who should bear the cost of this work.
+At present the Council is involved in regular inspections and maintenance at its cost.
 In 2007 Ministry for the Environment approved funding for remediation of the site.
-The remediation will be completed by the end of 2013 and will ensure that the tailings are contained within a stable location and that the release of contaminants into the Tui and Tunakohoia Streams are reduced.
+The remediation will be completed by end-2013 and will ensure that the tailings are contained within a stable location and that the release of contaminants into the Tui and Tunakohoia Streams are reduced.